 Need another reason to sign up?
 We donate part of your course fee to Project AWARE, contributing towards Minke Whale conservation.

 This specialty course is available on board OceanQuest during our Minke Whale expeditions.

 This course is only available on our Minke Whale expeditions aboard OceanQuest.
 Includes all equipment and tuition.
-Prices valid from 1st April 2019 to 30 July March 2021.
+Prices valid to 31 March 2022.

 Bedding and bath towels are supplied on board.
 Excess baggage can be stored at our Draper Street office at check in.